kristopolous/skype-search/README.md

     !file (show all the files that were sent)
     !left (show when a user left on their own accord)

+### Regex search

+You can also search for PCRE regex in a query if you start it with a '/'.
+For instance if you want to see if people ever gave you their phone number, a query like `/\d{3}.{,2}\d{3}.?\d{4}/` may suit you well.
+It's worth noting that this is done in PHP and not through the SQLite3 pcre regex module - so it's a bit slow and doesn't go over everything - but it does the job.

 ## Miscellaneous Information

 * Edited messages are edited in the database.
 There is no record of its previous state (although there may be in the journal or other parts of what Skype stores ...)